 During each 18-month work cycle, a national consultation of young people and youth organisations is conducted in every EU country.

-In the member countries, the participatory process is organised by national working groups comprising, amongst others:
+The participatory process in each country is organised by national working groups made up of:

-The Structured Dialogue is implemented at EU level through a European Steering Committee (renewed for every 18-month working cycle) comprising:
+Structured Dialogue is governed at EU level through a European Steering Committee (renewed for every 18-month working cycle) comprising: